bajumar/Azure-Monitor-Logs/README.md

-# My Azure Log Analytics Repo
+# My Azure Monitor Logs Repo

-This repo contains everything related to Azure Log Analytics that I have learned and created (and have time to publish) - queries, tips & tricks, etc. If I see or do something that I think will be helpful to others, I'll try to put it here.
+This repo contains everything related to Azure Monitor Logs that I have learned and created (and have time to publish) - queries, tips & tricks, etc. If I see or do something that I think will be helpful to others, I'll try to put it here.

 Feedback and suggestions are always welcome.